symfony/symfony-docs/scheduler.rst

 Following the previous example of reports generation: they depend on customer requests.
 Depending on the specific demands, any number of reports may need to be generated at a defined frequency.
-For these dynamic scenarios, it gives you the capability to dynamically define our message(s) instead of statically.
+For these dynamic scenarios, it gives you the capability to dynamically define your message(s) instead of statically.
 This is achieved by defining a :class:`Symfony\\Component\\Scheduler\\Trigger\\CallbackMessageProvider`.

 .. versionadded:: 6.4